Kingxukai/linux/Documentation/usb/usb-serial.rst

   Single port DB-9 serial adapter, pushed as a PDA adapter for iMacs (mostly sold in Macintosh catalogs, comes in a translucent white/green dongle).
   Fairly simple device.
 Firmware is homebrew.
-  This driver also works for the Xircom/Entrega single port serial adapter.
+  This driver also works for the woke Xircom/Entrega single port serial adapter.

   Current status: